COVID-19 (Corona Virus) Statement

 However these symptoms do not necessarily mean you have the illness.
 The symptoms are similar to other viruses that are much more common, such as colds and flu.

-There is currently no vaccine to prevent COVID-19.
+Whilst the Government are rolling our the vaccine to help prevent COVID-19 infection.
 The best way to prevent infection is to avoid being exposed to the virus and by following NHS advice as below: